wareya/autotyler/README.md

 Out: ![out_basic](examples/basic_output.png)

-There are five algorithms with varying levels of sophistication, like below:
+There are five other algorithms with varying levels of sophistication, like below:

 ### basic_border